 The principle of using dental implants is similar to dentures to replace the extracted teeth.
 By that, you can eat your favorite foods normally and smile confidently.
 However, unlike dentures, a dental implant functions like a mechanical screw that will replace your lost tooth.

 They are a permanent solution to your life-long problem and can restore once again the missing teeth you once wish to come back.
 Also, implants provide teeth restoration with artificial metal roots to fully support and prevent loss of your jawbone.
+Then dental tourism is also hugely popular now, for example if you live in the USA then you can hop over into Mexico and save huge money on dental treatment.
+All you need to do is find a low cost and high-quality Tijuana dentist and arrange your travel and you are set.

 However, not all dental implants are created equal.
 Here are the three types of implants you must to know: